debbiekyu/DAT7Coursework/Class2_Homework.md

 iii.
 There are 55,837 lines in the file.
 iv.
 It appears that chicken burritos are more popular (count of 553) as opposed to steak burritos (count of 368).
 v.
-Chicken burritos have more black beans than pinto beans.m
+Chicken burritos have more black beans than pinto beans.

 **Question 2:**